Kaelns/Kaelns/README.md

 ---

-&nbsp;&nbsp;&nbsp;&nbsp;I am Yura Ogonovski.
-I spend most of my time coding projects and learning something new/ Commutation skills at a high level.
-I am looking for my first job in which I will develop and grow to a strong technical specialist.
+&nbsp;&nbsp;&nbsp;&nbsp;I am Yura Ogonovski, Frontend Web Developer.
+My main area of professional activity is the React library.
+I like to spend most of my time coding projects and learning something new.
+However I also like to chat so I'm open to conversations.
+Can't wait to get my first job in which I will develop and grow to a strong technical specialist.

 - 🌍  I'm based in **Belarus**, **Minsk**
 - 🖥️  See my portfolio at **[My portfolio](http://github.com/Kaelns/protfolio)**